Gad-MA/Gad-MA.github.io/content/project/bow-and-arrow/index.md

 ---
 title: Bow and Arrow Game using Java and Processing
-summary: A simple game using Processing and Java that tests your precision, speed, and strategic thinking!
+summary: A simple game using Processing and Java that tests your precision, speed, and strategic thinking!<br/>**Java, OOP, Processing**
 tags:
   - OOP
   - Java
   - Software Engineering
-  - Processing
 # date: '2024-04-22'
 weight: 30
 links: